facjure/mesh/README.md

 ## Examples

+Examples include example designs with [Brutha](https://github.com/weavejester/brutha) and Om.

-Run `examples` with the current mesh src with figwheel:
+Run `examples` with the current mesh src, using figwheel:

 	lein dev

+- hello: simple example with Cljs
+- typography: showcase of all grids with Clj (compile to css)
+- grids: showcase of all grids with Clj (compile to css)
+- storyboard: a complex example with Cljs integrated with Om app-states

 ## Clojure or Clojurescript?